Richard Switzer

-Richard Switzer (born August 6, 1995) is an American film producer.
-He was profiled on Entertainment Tonight at the age of 18 for being the youngest producer in history.
+Richard Switzer (born August 6, 1995) is an American film producer..

 Career

 Switzer produced 3 feature films within 18 months of graduating high school, including the Lifetime Television film A Fatal Obsession, Buddy Hutchins starring Jamie Kennedy and Sally Kirkland, and After School Special, featuring Nick Swardson.
 He produced and/or executive produced a variety of action and family films including Altitude with Denise Richards and Dolph Lundgren, Isolation with Dominic Purcell and Arlo: The Burping Pig with Drake Bell and Joey Lawrence.

 Switzer was an Executive Producer on Tragedy Girls, a comedy-horror film starring Alexandra Shipp, Brianna Hildebrand, Josh Hutcherson, Craig Robinson, and Kevin Durand.
 The film premiered at South by Southwest and was released by Gunpowder & Sky.
 He produced Black Water, an action-thriller film starring Jean-Claude Van Damme and Dolph Lundgren, released by Saban Films in North America, and premiering on 3,000 screens in China, grossing $8 million theatrically.
-In 2020, he produced Money Plane starring Edge (wrestler), Kelsey Grammer, Thomas Jane and Denise Richards.
+In 2020, he produced Money Plane starring Adam Copeland, Kelsey Grammer, Thomas Jane and Denise Richards.

 In 2020, Switzer directed his first movie "Friends Who Kill".